Project Management and Delivery, Rail Infrastructure, Strategic Advisory Services

 Client: KiwiRail

-Vitruvius Scope: Project Delivery, Rail Infrastructure, Drainage Designer & MSQA, Drainage Contract Engineers Rep
+Vitruvius Scope: Project Delivery, Rail Infrastructure, Drainage Designer and MSQA, Drainage Contract Engineers Rep

 keyboard_arrow_up